EastLink (Melbourne): History

 In October 2004, SEITA awarded the contract for the design, construction, and operation of EastLink to ConnectEast, a company that was publicly listed on the ASX in November 2004.
 ConnectEast subsequently contracted Thiess John Holland, a group formed by the partnership of two major construction companies, to carry out the detailed design and construction of EastLink.

 ConnectEast, as owner of the road, is responsible for its day-to-day management until the concession deed expires in 2043.
 EastLink's construction began in March 2005, and the road opened on 29 June 2008.

 The opening of the road on 29 June 2008 saw traffic on nearby Stud, Springvale and Blackburn Roads drop by 30% to 40%, but traffic on the Eastern Freeway rose by 5 per cent at the Burke Road intersection, and by about 1–2 per cent at Hoddle Street in the city.
 On average 270,868 cars, trucks and motorbikes travelled on the road every day until the tolling was introduced on 23 July.
 In the first week after the introduction of tolls, the average number of daily trips fell to 133,722.
 This was in line with estimates of a 40 to 50 per cent decline, but is a third below prospectus forecasts.
 The average toll per trip was $3.10 – above the estimate of $2.91.

 In its first six months of operation, Eastlink made a loss of almost $93 million.
 In 2010, the road had to be refinanced, with its traffic forecasts rewritten due to lower than expected traffic volumes.

 The tollway was closed for the first time on 18 February 2010 when a semi-trailer crashed into a large pylon holding up a road sign gantry.
 The driver had lost control on the north-bound side of the tollway, 300m from the Wellington Rd exit, and was killed in the accident.

 Naming history

 Over the years the project was variously referred to as the Eastern Ring Road, Scoresby Freeway, Scoresby Bypass, and Mitcham-Frankston Freeway.

 On 23 March 2005, with the beginning of construction on the project, then Premier Steve Bracks announced that the road would be called EastLink, at a ceremony in Rowville.
 The new name was reportedly chosen because it was easier to say, apparently easier to remember, and would fit on street directories.

 On 27 February 2008, it was announced that the EastLink / Monash Freeway interchange would be named the "Tom Wills Interchange", after the founder of Australian rules football Tom Wills.
-On 24 March 2008, Roads Minister Tim Pallas announced that the twin tunnels would be named "Melba" and "Mullum Mullum", in the inbound and outbound direction respectively.
+On 24 March 2008, Roads Minister Tim Pallas announced that the twin tunnels would be named "Melba" (named after Dame Nellie Melba) and "Mullum Mullum" (named after the Mullum Mullum Creek), in the inbound and outbound direction respectively.